-There were no material changes to the system of governance over the reporting period other than the formalisation of the Sustainability Committee.
+There were no material changes to the system of governance over the reporting period.

 No Director changes took place in the year.

 Information on changes in the regulated insurance undertakings are included in section B.1.2 of the VLL SFCR and VHL SFCR.